 What is a defective medical device?

 In a terrible twist, a medical device that promises to help patients can do just the opposite and cause a serious, permanent injury and even death.
 This can occur when medical device manufacturers don’t thoroughly test their products for safety and efficacy or skimp on manufacturing protocols.
 This can result in injuries such as infection, inflammation, and rejection of an implant that led to complications, pain, illness, and even death.

 Defective medical devices are responsible for thousands of injuries and deaths each year.
 According to the Investigational Consortium of Investigative Journalists (ICIJ), there were more than 1.7 million injuries and nearly 83,000 deaths suspected of being linked to medical devices reported in the U.S. over the past 10 years.

-The U.S. Food and Drug Administration (FDA) oversees marketing of medical devices in the United States and for ensuring each offers a “reasonable assurance of safety and effectiveness.”
-When a medical device manufacturer learns that there is a problem with one of its medical devices, the company is expected to issue a recall to correct or remove the defective medical device, and inform the FDA.
+The U.S. Food and Drug Administration (FDA) oversees the marketing of medical devices in the United States and ensures each offers a “reasonable assurance of safety and effectiveness.”
+When a medical device manufacturer learns that there is a problem with one of its medical devices, the company is expected to issue a recall to correct or remove the defective medical device and inform the FDA.